 4. Crap Wrangling

 I JUST posted about our new homemade mudroom and it’s a saving grace!
 All the kids’ shoes are in their proper bins, and coats are hanging above on their hooks.
 Hats and gloves are there too in a little Ikea shoe caddy on the stairs.
-All this means that when I look at the clock and, in a slightly increased volume (not yelling), announce that we need to be walking out the door NOW… everything’s right there.
+All this means that when I look at the clock and, in a slightly increased volume (a subtle difference from yelling… ha!), announce that we need to be walking out the door NOW… everything’s right there.

 5. Share the